DBlassio/Dblassio.github.io/Data_Science.md

 </center>

 <div style='text-align: justify;'>
 <br/>In this 7-month-long diploma program, we delved into the world of data science and machine learning.
 We used <b>Python</b> to build sophisticated models.
 We explored the fundamentals of data science through building our own machine learning models from scratch.
-With a hands-on approach, we skillfully crafted advanced data models, applying cutting-edge machine learning techniques into a financial perspective.
+With a hands-on approach, we skillfully crafted advanced data models, applying cutting-edge machine learning techniques into a financial perspective.<br/><br/>

 The diploma program is structured into 5  modules, each paving the way for a deeper understanding of this transformative field:<br/><br/></div>